Installing the Module¶

 Verify that your system has a supported edition and version of PowerShell installed.

-Install the PowerShell module dependencies from the PowerShell Gallery by running the following commands:
+For environments connected to the Internet, you can install the module dependencies from the PowerShell Gallery by running the following commands in the PowerShell console:

 Set-PSRepository -Name PSGallery -InstallationPolicy Trusted